Azure/migration/README.md

 *Microsoft programs and funding are subject to change.
 Please discuss with your Microsoft representative if you would like to participate in any of the programs.*

 ## What is involved with a typical migration project?

 This resource includes guidance for all phases of the typical migration approach in the graphic below.
 The [design of a new, or validation of an existing landing zone](https://github.com/Azure/review-checklists) for migrated workloads is recommended, along with a [cloud operating model and operations plan](https://github.com/Azure/cloud-rolesandops) to manage migrated workloads.
 Neither of these are within the scope of this resource.
 FastTrack for Azure offer separate resources to assist with these areas.

 [![](/images/migrationlifecycle.png)](/images/migrationlifecycle.png)

-## How do we use the migration execution guide?
+## How to use the migration execution guide?

-Work through the steps in the Excel spreadsheet, or navigate directly to a topic of interest.
-Refer to the below summary of the content in the guide.
+Work through the steps, or navigate directly to a topic of interest.
+Refer to the below summary of the content in the Excel Spreadsheet.

 |Step	|Item	|Description	|
 | ------------ | ------------ | ------------ |